 We know at least that the skull replacement was done before 1979, when Amy Henrici began working at the museum, as it was already in place at that point.
 In a personal communication from the Carnegie Museum’s former Exhibits Preparator, who began working there in 1971, he recalls making a model of the Apatosaurus skull, but that he never made a model or a cast of the Diplodocus skull.
 This suggests that the replacement of the skull was completed before 1971 — perhaps, then, when Yarmer created the Diplodocus mold in 1962.

-Curiously, the skull replacement it is not mentioned in McIntosh’s (1981) account of all the dinosaur specimens at the Carnegie museum, and in particular not in the section on the mount on page 20.
+Curiously, the skull replacement it is not mentioned in McIntosh’s (1981) account of all the dinosaur specimens at the Carnegie m-Museum, and in particular not in the section on the mount on page 20.
 Given McIntosh’s habitual thoroughness, the omission from his account of the mounted skeleton is anomalous.

 Regarding whether the present skull is a cast or a sculpture: it preserves bone texture, including damage, very accurately (Figure 12).
 The mounted skull includes the sclerotic ring in the left orbit but omits it from the right orbit.
 This is the condition in the original CM 11161 fossil (compare Tschopp et al. 2015:figure 1D with figure 3E), and while this asymmetric preservation would be replicated by a cast, it would not likely be included in a sculpture.
 For these reasons, we believe the skull is a cast.